Virginia Beach Department of Emergency Medical Services: Training

-Virginia Beach Department of EMS is in charge of all initial and most continuing education training, though some rescue squads offer CEs to their members.
+Virginia Beach Department of EMS is in charge of all initial and most continuing education training, though some rescue squads offer CEUs to their members.

 After passing a background and criminal records check, prospective volunteers are enrolled in a "BLS Academy," which is held during nights and on weekends.
 Upon graduation, students will have the opportunity to choose a station to affiliate with and be eligible for National Registry certification.

 Once certified and affiliated, members must "Intern" until comfortable and competent with local EMS protocols, policies, and procedures by being assigned to shifts as the third member of an ambulance and working under the guidance of qualified and released EMTs.
-Upon release, which is determined by the member's affiliated rescue squad, the member is allowed to work as an "Attendant in Charge."
+Once the Intern has met the requirements for release (as provided by the Operational Medical Director), the member is allowed to work under general supervision as an "Attendant in Charge."

-After a minimum time and requirements set by both the member's rescue squad and the Division of EMS, including usually 2–3 years with no detrimental history, application for Advance Life Support training can be submitted.
-All Advance Life Support training is done through contract with the Tidewater Community College.
+After meeting a minimum time (1 year released to general supervision) with no detrimental history, a member may submit an application to the Department of EMS for the Advanced EMT Academy and upon completion may sit for the National Registry AEMT exam.
+VBEMS also offers training scholarships for members who wish to apply to a Paramedic program.
+Paramedic training is done through contract with an outside vendor.
 An additional two years of service is required upon graduation at the level certified, but training is free to the member.
-Release as an ALS provider differs from BLS providers, requiring an internship, Zone Car training, and oral board with Virginia Beach EMS officers prior to release.
+Release to general supervision as an ALS provider differs from BLS providers, requiring an internship, quick response vehicle operations, and an oral board with members of the regional training committee, a Virginia Beach EMS officer and the Operational Medical Director prior to release.

 Already previously certified BLS and ALS members may join the system and bypass the BLS Academy, but must complete an internship and skills verification prior to being released as an Attendant in Charge.
-All Virginia Beach EMS providers are required to maintain State of Virginia AND National Registry EMS certification at their appropriate level.
+All Virginia Beach EMS providers are required to maintain State of Virginia EMS certification at their appropriate level and the department also supports the member maintaining their National Registry certification if they choose to do so.